 Historical fire-fighting training activities at the 150-hectare site involved the use of aqueous film-forming foams (AFFF), now known to be a primary source of PFAS contamination in soil and groundwater at similar sites across the world.

-In partnership with Ventia, SciDev designed, constructed, commissioned, and operated an innovative water treatment plant (WTP) that received Victorian Environmental Protection Agency (EPA) approval to discharge treated water continuously back to the environment.
+In partnership with Ventia, SciDev designed, constructed, commissioned, and operated an innovative pfas water treatment plant (WTP) that received Victorian Environmental Protection Agency (EPA) approval to discharge treated water continuously back to the environment.

 Approval for continuous discharge of treated water was contingent on strict ongoing sampling frequency and a comprehensive proof of performance period being completed prior to receiving discharge approval.